bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 [![view frustum](ViewFrustum.svg)](https://en.wikipedia.org/wiki/Viewing_frustum#/media/File:ViewFrustum.svg)

 Drawing things is expensive!
 It requires writing data from the CPU to the GPU, constructing draw calls, and running shaders.
 We can save a lot of time by _not_ drawing things that the camera can't see.
-"Frustum culling" is the act of excluding objects that are outside of the bounds of the camera's "view frustum", to avoid wasting work drawing them.
+"Frustum culling" is the act of excluding objects that are outside the bounds of the camera's "view frustum", to avoid wasting work drawing them.
 For large scenes, this can be the difference between a crisp 60 frames per second and chugging to a grinding halt.

 **Bevy 0.6** now automatically does frustum culling for 3d objects using their axis-aligned bounding boxes.
 We might also enable this for 2d objects in future releases, but the wins there will be less pronounced, as drawing sprites is now much cheaper thanks to the new batched rendering.